doo.table

-Using these functions is very similar to using the Tabidoo API.
+Using these functions and filters is very similar to using the Tabidoo API.

 You can learn more about Tabidoo API documentation here: https://tabidoo.docs.apiary.io